#1 Welcome to Hurricane Season

 #3 Hurricane Hint – Important Documents

+In the event of a hurricane or other disaster, you will want to make sure you have important documents in a safe place.
 Most of us have our homeowner, wind and hail, flood and other insurance policies in hardcopy as well as online.
 Take a few minutes now to review them to make sure you know what is covered.

 Scan to your computer or the cloud your personal documents such as your marriage license, divorce decree, birth certificates, passports, wills, deeds, social security cards, mortgage documents, the titles to your cars, tax, banking and other important documents.
 If you don’t know how to scan documents to your computer, ask your kids or grandkids, or get a computer service to help you.
-No help from that quarter? then gather together your important documents in a ziplock bag placed where you can easily grab it as you evacuate your home.
+No help from that quarter? then gather together your important documents in a Ziploc bag placed where you can easily grab it as you evacuate your home.

 Now would also be a good time to take an inventory and make a video of your house contents.
 Most of us can take video with our smart phones.
 You might save the video to the cloud or to a hard drive that you can take with you.

 #4 Hurricane Hint – Clean Out the Basement